A pair of black and burgundy over reach boots with a soft sheepskin lining.

 Overreach boots are essential for preventing a range of injuries, from minor scrapes to more serious issues.
 If your horse is prone to pulling shoes in the pasture or during a ride, these boots can be a game-changer by stopping the hind hoof from catching the heel of the front shoe.
 They also protect against cuts and bruises on the delicate heel bulbs and coronary band.
 For horses with tender heels or those recovering from a hoof-related injury, the extra cushioning can provide significant comfort and support.
 Essentially, any horse that has a long stride or is particularly active can benefit from this extra layer of protection in their daily horse tack.

-How to Choose the Right Overreach Boots
+Choosing the Right Overreach Boots for Your Horse

 Picking the right overreach boots is about more than just color; it’s about finding the perfect combination of durability, fit, and protection for your horse.
 Think of it as an investment in your horse’s safety and your own peace of mind.
 Let’s walk through the four key things to look for to make sure you choose a pair that works as hard as your horse does.